gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 In addition to the above tooling, there are several other places a CI or Release build will draw assets from.

+  - `./assets` - sources for higher-order artifacts
+    - Packer, shell script and various file resources for building AMIs
-  - `./build.assets` - a grab bag directory containing most build and/or realease
+  - `./build.assets` - a grab bag directory containing mostly build and/or
-    assets, incluing:
+    release-related assets, including:
     - Code generation scripts
     - a `Makefile` automating the construction of buildboxes, and executing builds inside them